Tillie Walden: Personal life

 Walden has known she was a lesbian since she was 5.
-Before she came out, Walden avoided including queer characters in her stories, feeling that she "couldn't draw openly gay characters if [she] was still scared to be openly gay".
+Before she came out, Walden avoided including queer characters in her stories, feeling that she "couldn't draw openly gay characters if [she] was still scared to be openly gay."

-Walden spoke of her father's influence on her entrance into the comics industry.
-As said in an interview, "My dad has been the behind-the-scenes guy for my entire comics career.
+Walden has spoken of her father's influence on her entrance into the comics industry.
+As she said in an interview, "My dad has been the behind-the-scenes guy for my entire comics career.
 I realized that when I start looking, he’s been everywhere."

 Walden is a graduate of the Center for Cartoon Studies.
 She also works as a professor there.

+She is married to fellow graphic novelist Emma Hunsinger, whom she met when they were both attending the Center for Cartoon Studies.
+On October 4, 2023, the same day as Clementine: Book Two was released, Walden gave birth to her and Hunsinger's first son, Walter.
+Walden has two cats named Stanley and Tatiana.